graphile/crystal/examples/forum/tutorial.md

 Next up, we are going to learn about auth in Postgres and PostGraphQL!

 ## Authentication and Authorization
-Authentication and authorization is incredibly important whenever you build an app.
+Authentication and authorization is incredibly important whenever you build an application.
 You want your users to be able to login and out of your service, and only edit the content your platform has given them permission to edit.
-Postgres already has great support for authentication and authorization using a secure role based system, and PostGraphQL bridges the gap between the Postgres role mechanisms and the common HTTP based authentication mechanisms we need to build our apps.
+Postgres already has great support for authentication and authorization using a secure role based system, so PostGraphQL just bridges the gap between the Postgres role mechanisms and HTTP based authorization.

-However, before we can dive into implementing authentication, we are missing some pretty important data in our schema!
+However, before we can dive into implementing authentication, we are missing some pretty important data in our schema.
 How are users supposed to even login?
-Not by guessing their first and last name one would hope.
+Not by guessing their first and last name one would hope, so we will define another table which will store user emails and passwords.

-### Emails and Passwords
+### Storing Emails and Passwords
-We want our users to be able to login using their email and a password, so we need to store that data about a person.
-So, let us add a place to put emails and passwords in our schema.
-To do this we will create another table in the `forum_example_private` schema.
+To store user emails and passwords we will create another table in the `forum_example_private` schema.

 ```sql
 create table forum_example_private.person_account (